Formerly Coupled Up: Moniece Slaughter Details Relationship With Shaq And What She Did To Make Him Dump Her

 “We haven’t spoken in a long time but that was a fun time in my life,” she said.

-Getting a bit more into detail, she revealed their relationship happened between 2011–2012 before she was a cast member of “Love & Hip Hop Hollywood” and last for about a year.
-Apparently Shaq made it seem like they were exclusively dating but Moniece did read things in media about him seeing other woman.
+Getting a bit more into detail, she revealed their relationship happened between 2011–2012 before she was a cast member of “Love & Hip Hop Hollywood” and lasted for about a year.
+Apparently, Shaq made it seem like they were exclusively dating but Moniece did read things in media about him seeing other women.
 Ultimately she says Shaq ended their relationship when she started to question him about it.

 “He broke it off with me because I was asking too many questions.
 He doesn’t want to be questioned.
 He does not like to be cornered.”